Is The Selling Family a Scam – Review

 What is Amazon FBA?

-Amazon FBA stands for “Fulfillment by Amazon,” and it’s a service provided by Amazon that allows sellers to leverage Amazon’s extensive distribution network and customer base to sell their products.
+Amazon FBA stands for “Fulfillment by Amazon,” and it allows sellers to leverage Amazon’s extensive distribution network and customer base to sell their products.
 Here’s a breakdown of how it works:

-5. Order Fulfillment by Amazon: When a customer orders the product, Amazon fulfills the entire process.
-This includes picking, packing, and shipping the product to the customer.
+- Order Fulfillment by Amazon: When a customer orders the product, Amazon fulfills the entire process.
+They pick it, pack it, and ship the product to the customer.

 Educational Offerings by The Selling Family